ttscoff/snibbets/README.md

 The `editor` setting is used to open the config file, and to open snippets for editing when using the `--edit` flag.
 This setting can be any command line utility (`code`, `subl`, `vim`, `nano`, etc.), or on macOS it can be an application name (`BBEdit`, `VS Code`, etc.) or a bundle identifier (`com.sublimetext.4`, `com.microsoft.VSCode`, etc.).
 If no editor is set, then the file will be opened by whatever the system default is (using `open` on macOS, `start` on Windows, or `xdg-open`on Linux).

+The `include_blockquotes` setting determines whether blockquotes are included in the output.
+By default, Snibbets removes everything other than code blocks (indented or fenced) from the output it displays.
+But if you want to include a note that you'll see on the command line, you can put it in a block quote by preceding each line you want to preserve with a right angle bracket (`>`).

+The `interactive` setting determines whether menus will be displayed.
+This should generally be true, but if you want silent operation that just displays the best match automatically, set it to false.

+The `menus` setting will determine what method is used for displaying interactive menus.
+If this is not set, it will be automatically determined in the order of `fzf`, `gum`, and `console`.
+You can manually choose to use one of these options over another by making it the `menus` setting.

+The `name_only` key will permanently set Snibbets to only search for snippets by their filename rather than examining their contents.
+You can enable this at runtime using `--name-only` in the command.

+#### Syntax Highlighting

 The `highlight` key turns on syntax highlighting.
 This requires that either `pygmentize` or `skyligting` is available on your system (both available via package managers like Homebrew).
 This feature is still in development and results may be mixed.
 You can also set `highlighter` to `pygments` or `skylight` to force using one highlighter over the other.

+Highlighting (especially using Skylighting) requires that your snippets be named with extra extensions defining the lexer to use.
+The last extension before `.md` (or whatever your snippet extension is set to) should be the one that the highlighter will recognize as a valid lexer, e.g. `my code.jquery.js.md`.

 You can also define a color theme with `highlight_theme`.
 If you're using Pygments, run `pygmentize -L styles` to see available options.
 If you're using Skylighting, the only currently-available options are: